-The health of your teeth and mouth is very important to the well-being of your entire body.
-While routine brushing and flossing at home is necessary to keep your smile looking its best, visiting your dentist for a comprehensive exam and cleaning is essential.
+The health of your teeth and mouth is vital to the well-being of your entire body.
+Routine brushing and flossing at home are necessary to keep your smile looking its best, but visiting our office for a comprehensive exam and cleaning is just as essential.

 The American Dental Association recommends that you visit your dentist every six months to ensure your teeth stay healthy and your smile remains beautiful.

-By routinely seeing your dentist for exams and cleanings, you can:
+By routinely seeing us for exams and cleanings, you can: